MD (Hons), FRANZCP

 Attachment-Based Family Therapy (ABFT)

-Attachment-based family therapy (ABFT) is a type of family therapy in which aims to help a parent and a child repair their relationship and work to develop or rebuild an emotionally secure relationship.
+Attachment-based family therapy (ABFT) is a type of family therapy that aims to help a parent and a child repair their relationship and work to develop or rebuild an emotionally secure relationship.

 Cognitive behaviour therapy (CBT)